 Blade Runner 2049 also explores robot-human relations.
 Protagonist Ryan Gosling’s K has a romantic relationship with a holographic, artificially-intelligent robot named Joi, who is sold to consumers as a romantic partner that you can customise to your preference.
-At one point, she is eager to have a physical relationship with K and convinces a prostitute to have sex with K whilst synched up to Joi’s hologram, thus creating the illusion that K is sleeping with Joi.
+At one point, she is eager to have a physical relationship with K and convinces a prostitute to have sex with K while synched up to Joi’s hologram, thus creating the illusion that K is sleeping with Joi.

 These fictional human-robot romances are not portrayed as ideal, however.
 In Westworld William becomes separated from Dolores and fights his way back to her, but when they are reunited he devastatingly discovers her flirting with another male guest, just as she is programmed to.
 Meanwhile, Blade Runner 2049’s K could only have intercourse with his holographic girlfriend Joi using a human substitute.
 On her own, Joi is unable to fulfil K’s every need.